cultuurnet/uit-documentatie/content/json-ld/latest/places/update-available-from.md

 # Update the publication date

-It is possible to change the publication date of a place to a date equal to the current date or a date in the future.
+It is possible to change the available from of a place to a date equal to the current date or a date in the future.
 If a date in the past is used, UiTdatabank will automatically set the publication date to the current date.